Sunday 5:30 p.m. Celtic service | Sunday 8:00 p.m. Compline | Tuesday morning Contemplative Prayer | Second Saturdays Centering Prayer

 All are welcome to receive Communion at St. Stephen's.
-In the pew rack there are instructions about receiving the bread and wine, but please do not worry about "doing it right."
-(You can read these guidelines on our Web site, too.)
+Instructions about receiving the bread and wine are printed in the service bulletin, but please do not worry about "doing it right."
+(You can read these guidelines here, too.)
 The important thing is simply that you know that God welcomes you, and there is no telling how God might reach you in Communion.
 Just be open.

 From the ancient monastic practice of ending the day in prayer and praise of God, a weekly Compline service is held every Sunday at 8:00 p.m.
 This stunningly lit beautiful candlelit service features a small group of singers, "Sanctuary," offering Gregorian Chant and Renaissance polyphony.
 This service was inaugurated in September 2010 to mark our Centennial Year, but proved so popular that we have continued to offer it.

-All are welcome at this service, and we encourage you to make yourself comfortable when attending it--perhaps even lie down in a pew and enjoy the beautiful sounds and stillness.
+All are welcome at this service, and we encourage you to make yourself comfortable as you enjoy the beautiful sounds and stillness.
 Listen to part of a recording from this service here.
 Read more about Compline, and our new Compline CD, here.